Resources and Documents

 Recommended Penalty: Game Loss

-Examples of Gameplay Error Major include:
+Examples of Gameplay Error: Major include:

 Removal of Game Card mid-game